awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-verify-output.md

    }

    ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-   // Use the AWS SDK to pull output records from Kinesis and update the visualization.
+   // Use the AWS SDK to pull output records from Kinesis and update the visualization
    ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

    var kinesis = new AWS.Kinesis({